ShivenduShivu/speech-to-text-pad/README.md

-# 🎙️ Speech-to-Text Pad — Because Typing Is Overrated
+# 🎙️ Speech-to-Text Pad — Because Typing Is Overrated And we are in 2025 Come On

 Welcome to **Speech-to-Text Pad**, a clean, animated, voice-powered note-taking tool built with pure
 **HTML + CSS + JavaScript** and the magical **Web Speech API**.